How to be Content (Part 1)

 Because I Said so

-After many years, I still remember the day my 8th grade teacher made the students who failed to turn in an assignment on time stand up in front of the whole class.
-We were showered by harsh scolding, but there was one thing she did that I thought was very clever.
-She made us say when we would turn in the assignment in front of the entire class.
+After many years, I still remember the day my 8th-grade teacher made the students who failed to turn in an assignment on time stand up in front of the whole class.
+We were showered with harsh scolding, but there was one thing she did that I thought was very clever.
+We were asked to provide a deadline for submitting our assignments in front of the entire class.
 This experience taught me that if someone verbally commits to an action, it's more likely that the goal would be achieved, or at least be attempted with effort.

 The Power of Expressive Writing